 - Girl Stinky in Sam & Max: Freelance Police is a cake golem, and a very intelligent and shifty one at that.

-- The titular foes from Shadow of the Colossus are created from the earth itself.
+- The colossi from Shadow of the Colossus are created from the earth itself.
 Their hairy bodies are actually composed of dead grass, and once they're defeated, they crumble into dirt and mold themselves into the ground.
 The final Colossus is a whole other kettle of fish: he's composed of magma.

 - Browser-based game Muelsfell: Rise of the Golems is entirely based around the creation of Golems.